LOVE, people. Love love love love love love LOVE, with a big side of forgiveness. Grace in motion.

 The other day I was listening to an old On Being interview with astrophysicist Mario Livio.
 He was talking about mathematics, and he said that, as with anything, we like the answers to be black or white.
 Most people can even live with grey.
 What's dang near impossible for us to accept is that something can be both black and white.
 This is also where he finds truth.

+Both/and.
 The hardest and truest place to dwell.
 In math, and in life.

 But WE CAN DO HARD THINGS, right?
 Is that not the rallying cry I've heard over and over again through certain places on the internet?
-And as Mama T (and, yes, Momastery) reminds us, we belong to each other
+And as Mama T (and, yes, Momastery) reminds us, we belong to each other.

 Even Kim Davis.